SeunguLyu/robot_localization/README.md

 Once the Neato starts moving around, we must also update the positions of the particles relative to the Neato's movement.
 In order to do so, we follow the steps below for every particle in the particle cloud:

-1. Compute the change in x, y, and theta between robot's current and previous state in the odom frame
+1. Compute the change in x, y, and theta between the robot's current and previous state in the odom frame
 2. Compute the angle of rotation towards the new particle position in the map frame
 3. Compute the distance from the previous location to the new location in the (WHAT FRAME?)